dnkats/chemistry-dash/README.md

 # Chemistry Dash 🧪

-A Geometry Dash-inspired browser game with a chemistry theme!
+A browser game with a chemistry theme!
 Navigate through a chemistry lab as a carbon atom, collecting elements and avoiding dangerous lab equipment.

 ## 🎮 Gameplay